yakostro/eagle_game/GDD.md

 - Eagle catches a fish that is jumping from the bottom of the screen
 - Fish spawns on the right from the eagle and jumps to the left towards eagle
 - The eagle can eat this fish to get energy or keep fish to feed the chicks so they can survive
-- To catch fish eagle has to:
+- To catch fish eagle has to collide with the fish.
-- v1: be near the fish and catch it automatically
+- after catching the fish the fish should stay in the claws.
+- all the time when eagle carries fish we have to play flap_talons_out' animation.

+Handling animation:
+- when spacebar is pressed by user, switch animation to 'swoop_attack'
+- if fish is catched and eagle is carrying fish, switch animation to 'flap_talons_out'. it is already in the 'eagle.tscn/Animation'.

 ### Eating fish